Department: Undergraduate Education and Student Success and University Housing

-2. A letter addressing the basis for your interest in the position and how your experience prepares you for this work.
+A cover letter addressing your interest in the position and how your experience prepares you for this work.

-• have experience and a record of success with undergraduate education and instruction;
+• Experience and a record of success with undergraduate education and instruction.

-• have demonstrated ability to work positively and effectively with diverse constituencies, including students, staff, and faculty from diverse groups;
+• Demonstrated ability to work positively and effectively with diverse constituencies, including students, staff, and faculty from diverse group.

-• lived or worked in a residence hall as an undergraduate or graduate student; or para-professional or professional staff;
+• Experience living or working in a residence hall as an undergraduate or graduate student, para-professional or professional staff.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.